lokea2/DAT2LTA85/README.md

 The converter can also detect **Occluder** names.
 - If the occluder is named **"Occluder"**, it is a regular occluder.
 - If the name differs, it means it is used by a **DynamicOccluder** object.

 ---

-## Why it might be useful

-- Enables editing of Crossfire and other Lithtech Jupiter maps.
-- Useful for analyzing bot navigation and graphic systems on version 2.0 maps.
-- Allows creating and distributing modified maps for the community.

----